 The two software suites are often discussed concurrently, making it difficult to understand the difference between them.
 If your business is trying to decide whether to implement a standalone customer relationship management system or a full ERP system, it’s important to understand some of the main differences.

 ERP vs. CRM: A Real-world Analogy

-A simple, non-technical analogy to describe the difference between ERP and CRM software is the contrast between a cruise and a traditional vacation.
+A simple, non-technical analogy to describe the difference between enterprise resource planning (ERP) and customer relationship management (CRM) software is the contrast between a cruise and a traditional vacation.
 Let’s say you want to take a vacation to the Galapagos Islands.

 On a cruise vacation, transportation to and from the Galapagos is provided.
 Your lodging, food and entertainment are all included as well.
 The cruise line is aware of your itinerary while on the boat and informed of the scheduled times onshore.
 You could say your vacation plans are managed end-to-end by the cruise line with all activities and timelines seamlessly integrated – just like an ERP software solution.